Corporate social responsibility

-Since 2008 we have been sponsoring the Marie Curie Ladies Lunch.
-To date, this event has raised £24,982 which is enough to pay for 1,248 Marie Curie nursing hours.
+From 2008 to 2017 (which was the last of the Spring lunches) we sponsored the Marie Curie Ladies Lunch.
+Over the years, this event has raised £24,982 which is enough to pay for 1,248 Marie Curie nursing hours.

-“We’re very grateful for Chafes Hague Lambert continued support of our Spring Ladies Lunch in this their 10th year as sponsors.
+“We were always very grateful for Chafes Hague Lambert continued support of our Spring Ladies Lunch and over the 10 year as sponsors.
 It really does make a huge difference to the money we’re able to raise at the event.
 Our nurses provide hands on care, free of charge, to allow people with cancer and other terminal illnesses the choice of dying at home.
 It is only with the support of companies like Chafes Hague Lambert that we’re able to provide this care.”

 Jessica Herrington, community fundraiser for Marie Curie – April 2017